-Before closing on a home, most homebuyers enlist a home inspector to assess the condition of the home.
-Here’s what to expect, and five mistakes to avoid in the process.
+Before closing on a home, most buyers enlist a home inspector to assess the condition of the property.
+Here’s what to expect, and five mistakes to avoid, in the process.

-A home inspection gives a homebuyer an opportunity to have a professional inspector evaluate a home and give an assessment of its condition.
-Usually, homebuyers get an inspection done before they purchase a home, but sellers sometimes opt to have one completed as well before listing their home for sale.
+A home inspection gives a buyer an opportunity to have a professional inspector evaluate the home and give an assessment of its condition.
+Usually, homebuyers get an inspection done before they purchase a home, but sellers sometimes opt to get a proactive inspection before listing their home for sale.

-A good home inspector can help you identify potential problems with the property you’re about to own, and they can give you information that will help you with the upkeep after moving in.
-Based on what the home inspector finds, you can ask a seller to pay for repairs or make concessions before you close the deal.
-If the inspection turns up significant problems with the home, you might decide to pull out of the purchase entirely.
+A good home inspector’s expertise is incredibly valuable in terms of what to look for when buying a home.
+They can help you identify potential problems with the property you’re about to purchase, and they can give you information that will help you with the upkeep after moving in.
+Based on what the home inspector finds, you might ask a seller to pay for repairs or make concessions before you close the deal.
+If the inspection turns up significant problems with the home, you might even decide to pull out of the purchase entirely.

 Home inspection vs. home appraisal

-Home inspections are different from appraisals in that inspectors don’t determine a value for a home; they assess the structure and other elements of the property, create a comprehensive report on their findings, explain any issues to the homebuyer or homeowner and offer guidance.
+Home inspections are different from appraisals in that inspectors don’t determine a dollar value for a home.
+They assess the structure and other elements of the property, create a comprehensive report on their findings, explain any issues to the homebuyer or homeowner and offer guidance.

 What does a home inspector look at?

-The exact details of what a home inspector looks at varies based on the property.
-Some examples include:
+The exact details of what a home inspector looks at vary based on the property.
+An example home inspection checklist could include:

 5 home inspection mistakes to avoid